 Rather play sudoku online in your browser?
 Visit my Free Sudoku Games page.

-As mentioned, the sudoku puzzles available here are one to a page, unlike the other collection.
+As mentioned, the free sudoku printables linked above are one to a page, unlike the other collection.
 I thought four-sudoku-to-a-page was a good idea at the time.

 Cramming four on a page does have its advantages.
 The main benefit is you get four sudoku puzzles one sheet, which saves paper.